julianrojas87/inuse-iswc-2021/content/base-registries.md

 the Register of Authorized Types of Vehicles (ERATV) and the Centralized Virtual Vehicle Register (ECVVR).
-These registries contain overlapping conceptual definitions, represented as properties of different type of entities, which are locked within their respective data silos.
+These registries contain overlapping conceptual definitions, represented as properties of different types of entities, which are locked within their respective data silos.
-Next we give a brief description for each of these registries.
+Next, we give a brief description for each of these registries.

 #### Register of Infrastructure